03 Feb Suffering from PMS? Here are a few Natural and Holistic Options.

 But for others, it can be debilitating.
 Up to 75% of women will suffer from symptoms that threaten their work life and relationships.
 Their symptoms are more intense from what should be a natural part of life.
 Did you know that 20% of women experience symptoms to the degree that warrants clinical treatment?2 Another 8% of us will suffer from symptoms so extreme that the problem has a new name PMDD or Premenstrual dysphoric disorder (PMDD).

 How can you know for sure that it’s PMS?
 To know for sure your symptoms are being caused by PMS, keep a journal for three months to see if the symptoms are showing up at the same time each month consistently.
 Be sure to track how severe your symptoms are.
-You can also schedule a call with Dr. Kate for more specifics, she would be happy to help.
+You can also schedule an appointment with Dr. Kate for more specifics, she would be happy to help.

 What Causes PMS?

 The real cause of PMS is simple.
 Your hormones are out of balance.

 Your hormones have a natural balance.
 But regular everyday parts of our lives can cause our estrogen and testosterone to become out of balance.
 Too much sugar.
 Too many refined carbohydrates.
 Too much caffeine.
 Increased stress.
 You can even add hormones from dairy or meat products you eat.
 All these factors can cause you to have a hormonal imbalance.
 This hormonal imbalance may be affecting your PMS symptoms.

 When your hormones are out of balance your body tries to rid itself of the excess.
 Your liver does this for you.
 Sometimes your liver doesn’t do this job as well as it should.
 If in the past you drank too heavily, you could have damage to your liver.
 This could be preventing it from expelling your excess estrogen.